 Recording of Axis: Bold As Love took place at Olympic Studios, London.
 The sessions took place during May, June and October 1967.
 Axis: Bold As Love had to be released during 1967.
 The contract that the Jimi Hendrix Experience had signed stipulated this.
 Ironically, the album was nearly lost.
 However, Axis: Bold As Love was only released in Britain in December 1967.

 One night, Jimi Hendrix took the master tapes to side one home.
-Unfortunately, Jimi left them in a taxi.
-The master tapes were never found.
-This resulted in side one being mixed again.
+Unfortunately, he left them in a taxi.
+The master tapes were never found and this resulted in side one being mixed again.
 This didn’t delay the release of Axis: Bold As Love.

 When Axis: Bold As Love was released in Britain, it reached number five and was certified silver.
 Then on January 15th 1968, Axis: Bold As Love was released in America.
 However, Axis: Bold As Love hadn’t been released in America during 1967.